SpaceX crew ship returns to Earth after historic flight

 "Will the parachutes deploy correctly?
 And then will the system guide Dragon to the right location and splashdown safely?
 I'd say hypersonic re-entry is probably my biggest concern, just because of the asymmetric backshell."

 But right on schedule, two drogue chutes popped out to slow and stabilize the ship, followed a few minutes later by four main parachutes.
-Television views from a NASA WB-70 research jet and nearby recovery ships showed the spacecraft blazing through the sky and then descending to a gentle splashdown about 265 miles northeast of Cape Canaveral at 8:45 a.m.
+Spectacular television views from a NASA WB-70 research jet showed the spacecraft surrounded by a sheath of super-heated plasma before cameras on the recovery ship caught sight of the capsule as its parachutes deployed.

-The crew of the GO Searcher, a SpaceX ship rigged to recover returning crew capsules, planned to haul the spacecraft aboard and return it to Port Canaveral for detailed post-flight inspections.
+SpaceX recovery crews and NASA observers were stationed nearby.
+The crew of a recovery ship named GO Searcher hauled the spacecraft aboard for return to Port Canaveral and detailed post-flight inspections.

-After the inspections are complete, the same spacecraft will be refurbished and launched again in April for a critical in-flight abort test, triggering the capsule's eight Super Draco rocket motors to demonstrate its ability to quickly pull away from a malfunctioning booster.
-A brand new Crew Dragon will be used for the first piloted test flight this summer.
+"We're very interested in seeing the data," said astronaut Mike Hopkins, in training to fly aboard the second piloted Crew Dragon mission.
+"I suspect there's going to be some lessons learned, some improvements, some changes that we're going to have to make from this.
+That's all part of the testing process."

-The Commercial Crew Program is the end result of a series of NASA-funded industry competitions in the wake of the shuttle's retirement to develop a new American spacecraft to carry astronauts to and from the space station.
+Astronaut Shane Kimbrough observed the entry and splashdown from the deck of a recovery ship and offered an immediate observation.